cajuncoding/GraphQL.RepoDB/README.md

 this by using Decorator classes/interfaces only as needed.

-## Implementation:
+## Implementation Notes:
 *TODO... add implementation summary*

 *NOTE: The HotChocolate default behaviour will occur anytime a normal IEnumerable or IQueryable result is returned.
-This ia accomplished by ensuring that the new Sorring/Paging Providers have "right of first refusal" for handling, but will always default back to the existing HotChocolate Queryable implementations.*
+This is accomplished by ensuring that the new Sorting/Paging Providers have "right of first refusal" for handling, but will always default back to the existing HotChocolate Queryable implementations.*